GSHOT: Few-shot Generative Modeling of Labeled Graphs: Problem Formulation All notations used in our work are summarized in Table in the appendix.

 \begin{defn}[Graph] A graph is represented as $G = (V, E)$, where $V = \{v_{1},\cdots, v_{n}\}$ is a set of $n$ nodes and $E = \{(v_{i}, v_{j}) \mid v_{i}, v_{j} \in V \}$ is a set of edges.
 Let $\mathbb{L}_{node}:V \to \mathbb{V}$ and $\mathbb{L}_{edge}: E \to \mathbb{E} $ be the node and edge label mappings respectively where $\mathbb{V}$ and $\mathbb{E}$ are the set of all node and edge labels respectively.
 We assume that the graph is connected and there are no self-loops. \end{defn}

 A \textit{graph dataset} $D{=}\{G_1,\cdots, G_N\}$ is a collection of $N$ graphs.
 Graph dataset $D_1$ is considered to be an \textit{auxiliary} dataset of graph dataset $D_2$ if $D_1$ is \textit{similar} to $D_2$.
 As discussed in Sec.~\ref{sec:intro}, a generic set of chemical compounds may be considered as an auxiliary dataset to a specific subgroup of compounds that display a desired activity against a virus.
-Although our modeling is domain-agnostic, we hasten to add that the selection of a suitable auxiliary dataset is expected to be domain specific, and thus domain experts will be the best judge of what may be considered as auxiliary.
+In the current context of \textit{labeled domain-agnostic} graph generative modeling, we below define the concept of \textit{graph dataset distance metric} and subsequently formally define \textit{auxiliary dataset}.

+\begin{defn}[Graph Dataset Distance Metric] A graph dataset distance metric is a function $\Lambda_m(D_i, D_j)\mapsto \mathbb{R}$ that takes two graph datasets $D_i$ and $D_j$ as input and computes distance between the two datasets as per metric $\Lambda_m$. \end{defn} Several metrics have been proposed in the literature for comparing graph datasets~\cite{goyal2020graphgen, graphrnn}.
+In Sec.~\ref{sec:eval_metrics} we describe various distance metrics.